Bremerton gears up for first game, return of praying coach Joe Kennedy

 Kennedy has not moved back to Bremerton.
 He’s currently housesitting, and said he and his wife have talked about parking an RV on her sister’s property in the area during football season.

-For now, he seems like any other assistant coach on the field, throwing the ball to team members and running through plays, the only public display of faith on Wednesday being his black muscle-shirt.
+For now, he seems like any other assistant coach on the field, throwing the ball to team members and running through plays, the only public display of faith on Wednesday being his black muscle shirt.
 It was emblazoned with the word “essential,” a reference to God being essential, he explained.
 The “t” was elongated to make a cross.

 Kennedy said about 50 supporters from across the country plan to come to Friday’s game.